wapcaplet/hot-water-by-sunshine/docs/controller.rst

 part is still a work in progress, but here's basically how it works, with the decision-making going in this order:

-- If the collector is cold (below 40F), the pump should be off.
-This handles the freeze protection; under no circumstances do I want to pump water through a freezing cold collector.
+- **Collector too cold?** If the collector is cold (below 40F), the pump is **off**.
+This handles the freeze protection; under no circumstances do I want to pump water through a freezing (or near freezing) collector.
+This takes the highest priority, since freezing could break my collector.

-- If the tank is already hot (above 140F), the pump should be off.
-This is the safe upper limit I've decided to stick with in order to increase the life of the tank liner.
+- **Tank already hot?** If the tank is already hot (above 140F), the pump is **off**.
+This is the safe upper limit I've decided to stick with in order to increase the life of the tank liner and PEX plumbing.
+Again, high priority because of the possibility of damaging something.

-- If the collector is X degrees hotter than the tank, turn on the pump.
+- **Collector hot enough?** If the collector is over 20F hotter than the tank, turn **on** the pump.
+This is a configurable threshold that is intended to prevent the collector temperature from dropping too rapidly when the colder water begins circulating.
+For example, if the tank is 70F and the collector is 90F, it makes sense to turn on the pump, but if the tank is 70F and the collector is only 80F, there's not much to be gained by turning on the pump yet.

-  Here, X is a threshold value that I haven't yet determined, but I'm leaning towards about 15 degrees F. That is, if the tank is 70F and the collector is 85, it makes sense to turn on the pump.
-If the tank is 70F and the collector is only 71F, there's not much to be gained by turning on the pump yet.
+- **Collector not hot enough?** If the collector is less than 10F hotter than the tank, turn **off** the pump.
+I found that with less than 10F of difference, the tank might actually lose heat, so this is kind of a "quit while you're ahead" threshold.
+Also, having a different off-threshold helps prevent the pump from cycling on and off too much.

-- If the collector is Y degrees cooler than the tank, turn off the pump.
-Again, I haven't yet determined a good Y here, but the point of having two different thresholds is that I can turn on the pump at a certain point, then keep it on until the difference reaches a different point.
-This could also help to prevent the pump cycling on and off frequently right around the threshold point.
+- **Otherwise...** If none of these conditions applies, don't change state.
+This only takes effect during the range between the two thresholds.
+For example, if the collector was hot (pump is already on), and is now cooling down, it may be 11F to 19F warmer than the tank.
+As long as it stays in this range, the pump will stay on, but as soon as the difference drops to 10F, the shut-off condition will be reached.
+It won't turn on again until it hits the 20-degree differential.

 Because of some glitches with my temperature sensors, I added one more condition, with the highest priority: